FRUITS, VEGETABLES AND NUTS / fruity · fresh · citrus

 The category divides into subfamilies: citrus fruits (bergamot, lemon, orange), red fruits (strawberry, raspberry, cherry), tropical fruits (mango, passion fruit, coconut), stone fruits (peach, apricot, plum), and green fruits (apple, pear).
 Each subfamily has its own key molecules and compositional role.

-The explosion of fruity notes in modern perfumery began in 1992 with the use of an ethyl 2-methylbutyrate-type molecule in a landmark feminine fragrance.
+The explosion of fruity notes in contemporary use began in 1992 with the use of an ethyl 2-methylbutyrate-type molecule in a landmark feminine fragrance.
 Before that, fruit in perfumery was largely limited to citrus and peach.
 The fruity-floral genre now accounts for the largest share of new feminine fragrance launches globally.

 Extraction & Chemistry